sigu-training/clinical_genomics/advanced.md

 ### Computation of per-base coverage depth at specific genomic intervals

-Commercial next-generation sequencing platform usually provide users with analysis programs that include tools for the identification of low coverage regions (for instance, target regions that have a coverage depth lower than 20x).
+Commercial next-generation sequencing platforms usually provide users with analysis programs, which include tools for the identification of low coverage regions (for instance, target regions that have a coverage depth lower than 20x).

-The present tutorial is aimed to show how to perform a custom coverage analysis of NGS experiment(s) by using tools that are available in Galaxy.
+The present tutorial is aimed to show how to perform a custom coverage analysis of NGS experiments by using tools that are available in Galaxy.

 Starting material:
 * Alignment (*bam*) file(s) on which you want to perform the coverage evaluation.